-Despite the challenging times in FY2022, the Group's financial indicators have largely been stable as we continued to focus our priority to drive sustainable growth and create long-term value for stakeholders while remaining resilient in softening market conditions.
+Despite the challenging times in FY2023, the Group's financial indicators have largely been stable as we continued to focus our priority on driving sustainable growth and creating long-term value for stakeholders while remaining resilient in softening market conditions.

-The Group still managed to generate RM64.8 million in revenue and a marginal loss after tax of RM0.15 million in FY2022.
+The Group still managed to generate RM38.7 million in revenue and a profit after tax of RM6.3 million in FY2023.
 We remain positive towards the future of the property market and will continue to be prudent in maintaining stable financials as the base for sustainable long-term growth which will enable us to execute our objectives in creating value over the coming years.